Read about what to expect at your initial allergy consultation, including allergy testing procedures, fees and clinic locations.Read more

 Our Cape Town Clinic has moved.

-Our Cape Town allergy clinic has moved from Library Square in Claremont to 35 Finsbury Avenue in Newlands 7700.
-The Johannesburg allergy clinic will remain at 200 Rivonia Road in Morningside.
-The consultation fee (which includes allergy tests) has increased to R1250 for 2015 due to weakening rand and increased cost of allergy testing reagents imported from Stallergenes in Europe.
+Our Cape Town allergy clinic is now situated at 35 Finsbury Avenue in Newlands 7700.
+The Johannesburg allergy clinic remains at 200 Rivonia Road in Morningside.
+The consultation fee (which includes allergy tests) is R1250.

 South African Pollen & Allergen Forecast